Procedures and Fees

 For those contracting for obituaries in advance of death, a final draft is provided as an email attachment or on a disk.

-Above instructions apply to Pet Tributes as well, although those stories are completed in a much shorter time*.
+The above instructions apply to Pet Tributes as well, although those stories are completed in a much shorter time*.

 (DISCOUNT FOR THOSE WHO HAVE LOST SOMEONE TO COVID-19!)